kashishkap00r/kashish-kapoor/content/financial-planning.md

 ## Next step

-Message me on WhatsApp with: **“Hi KK, I need help with my money matters”** and I’ll take it from there.
+Message me on WhatsApp and I’ll take it from there.

 [WhatsApp me →](https://wa.me/918168511286?text=Hi%20KK%2C%20I%20need%20help%20with%20my%20money%20matters)